lnlyssg/zos/README.md

 ## Other useful notes
-To find DES encrypted RVARY passwords in common storage:
+This is also included in SETRRCVT but to find the DES encrypted RVARY passwords in common storage:

 ```
 TSO ISRDDN